Atlas-Authority/marketing-automation/docs/ENGINE.md

 First, we group licenses by app and hosting, since each Deal must be for one product on one Atlassian platform.

 In each group, we score every license with every other license.

-This phase can take a few minutes overall, so it's a good time to grab a cup of coffee.
+We score by pairs, creating sets when combined, so that:

+* If A and B match, then a set [A, B] is created
+* If B and C match, then set [A, B] is updated to [A, B, C]
+* If D never matches anything, it'll be in [D] all by itself.

+In practice, this means that if 2 licenses are 100 days apart, but matched with one in common 50 days between each, they'll all be matched up together.

 Sometimes we're certain about a match or non-match: